awei799331/MTG-IG/README.md

 ### [Please check it out here!](https://mtginvest-dev.herokuapp.com)

 # For our latest work, please view the 'dev' branch, not the master branch.
 Thanks!
+To look at our progress on the model, visit this repo: [MTG-Investor-s-Grail](https://github.com/awei799331/MTG-Investor-s-Grail)

 ## What does this project aspire to do?